smu-cs-3353/22s-pa01-chaeyoungcrew/README.md

 Unlike the graph for timing, all three algorithms vary quite a bit.
 The expensive first algorithm seemed to be consistent in the price of the wall, even as the dataset grew in size.
-The cause of this anomoly could be due to the chance that the most expensive art piece, might also be the largest art piece, leading it to consistently take up most of the wall space.
+The cause of this anomaly could be due to the chance that the most expensive art piece, might also be the largest art piece, leading it to consistently take up most of the wall space.
 As well see in the Heuristic, the most expensive art piece might not always be the most valuable in terms of value per unit of space on the wall.
 Although this algorithm might be useful when used against smaller datasets, its effectiveness does seem to drop